 Q. When and how did tar spot get to North America?

 One theory is that a tropical storm from the Gulf of Mexico in 2015 deposited wind-blown spores to northern Illinois and northern Indiana.

-Tar spot has been confirmed across a widespread area of eastern Iowa, central and northern Illinois, southern Wisconsin, northern and central Indiana, southern Michigan, northwest Ohio, and southern Florida.
-It was also confirmed in Ontario in the fall of 2020 (Figure 1).
+Tar spot has been confirmed across a widespread area of eastern Iowa, central and northern Illinois, southern Wisconsin, northern and central Indiana, southern Michigan, northwest Ohio, and southern Florida (Figure 1).
+It has recently been discovered in Ontario.

 The tar spot fungus appears to overwinter in infested crop debris, although the exact means of how the fungus overwinters, and the exact way it infects, are not known.
 Wind-blown or splashing rain likely moves fungal spores from crop debris onto the leaves of the new corn crop, which then becomes infected.

-Monographella maydis has not been detected in any submitted samples of tar spot in the U.S. However, observations in 2018 indicate that the secondary fungus is not required to cause damage to yield potential.
+Monographella maydis has not been detected in any submitted samples of tar spot in the United States.
+However, 2018 observations indicate that the secondary fungus is not required to cause damage to yield potential.
 P. maydis alone can cause yield loss under favorable environmental conditions.
 Farmers should monitor fields to help track this disease and determine if management tactics are warranted.

 Because symptoms have been observed in the same areas since 2015, it appears that the fungus is overwintering rather than being reintroduced from Mexico or Central America each year.
 However, more research is needed to learn how it overwinters, where it does so, if it survives on other alternative hosts, etc.